KrishnaKala0302/KrishnaKala0302/README.md

 🧠 I'm currently learning DSA and Web Development

-👯‍♀️ I'm looking to collaborate wit like minded peoples
+👯‍♀️ I'm looking to collaborate with like minded peoples

 💬 Ask me about any anything related to Tech